 There is no formal application procedure for a Department for Education bursary for Secondary PGCEs in Computer Science and Information Technology, Mathematics, or Science (Biology).

 All eligible students with full registration will be asked to provide nominated bank account details and National Insurance number at enrolment.
 You will be advised on your level of bursary entitlement and scheduled payment dates and asked to accept the Department for Education’s terms and conditions for receipt of the bursary.

 Candidates with overseas degrees may be asked to formally recognise any overseas qualifications through UK NARIC.

 Teacher Training Scholarships

-> Applicants for Teacher Training Scholarships are subject to a competitive process.
-Further information on how to apply for each award is available via the Government’s Get Into Teaching web pages.
+Applicants for Teacher Training Scholarships are subject to a competitive process.
+Further information on how to apply for each award is available via the website of the relevant professional body.

-> If you have any queries about tuition fees, bursaries or scholarships, you can email Academic Registry.
+If you have any queries about tuition fees, bursaries or scholarships, you can email Academic Registry.

 - Academic Registry